Wednesday, August 31, 2022

 "What has a man from all the toil and striving of heart with which he toils beneath the sun?
 For all his days are full of sorrow, and his work is a vexation.
 Even in the night his heart does not rest.
 This also is vanity."
 Ecclesiastes 2: 22-23

 Chaos defines our culture when we push forward in toil, exerting ourselves to prove our worthiness in a world that engulfs us with misguided identities and displaced desires.
 Toil has become my escape as I fill my life with obligations--the grim determination to serve my family, care for a sick son, ease my husband's burdens, and chase our small business ambitions with tenacity.
-I spend my mornings writing it all down, journaling and studying--grinding through my Bible study with persistence as I strive to tackle all that I have planned in my day.
-My work has become a great burden that which the harder I pursue it; the more satisfaction eludes me.
+I spend my mornings writing it all down, journaling and studying--grinding through my Bible study with persistence as I strive to tackle everything I have planned in my day.
+My work has become a great burden that the harder I pursue it; the more satisfaction eludes me.
 The more I fill up my routine with commitments and causes, the hollower my life becomes; and I am struck with the realization that all that once seemed to "work", is now "working" against me.
 Crammed with the emptiness of toil, I find myself wondering what all the striving is for?
 It feels like hevel, vapor, a "chasing after the wind."

 The Silence